 Here’s everything James Bond fans need to know about No Time to Die — from its release date and cast all the way to its theme song.

-When is the No Time to Die release date?
+When was the No Time to Die release date?

 The No Time to Die release date has shifted around quite a bit over the past year.
 The highly-anticipated James Bond film came close to hitting theaters in April 2020 but was delayed to November of that year because of the Covid-19 pandemic.
 The film was subsequently pushed from its November release date to an April 2021 release date... before that date was eventually abandoned as well.

-Now, No Time to Die is scheduled to be released in theaters in the U.K. on September 30th, 2021, and on October 8th, 2021 in the United States.
-That is assuming those release dates hold, of course.
+No Time to Die was finally released in theaters in the U.K. on September 30th, 2021, and on October 8th, 2021 in the United States.

 Is there a No Time to Die trailer?